 - Consider and compare the 'pros and cons' of each option - consult others if necessary or useful - and for bigger complex decisions where there are several options, create a template that enables measurements according to different strategic factors (see SWOT, PEST, Porter).

 - Select the best option - avoid vagueness and weak compromises in trying to please everyone.

 - Explain your decision to those involved and affected, and follow up to ensure proper and effective implementation.

 Decision-making maxims will help to reinforce the above decision-making process whether related to problem-solving or not, for example:

-A simple process for decision-making is to compile a 'weighted' scored , of 'pros and cons' list.
+A simple process for decision making is to compile a 'weighted' score, of a 'pros and cons' list.

 For more complex decisions, several options can be assessed against differing significant criteria, or against a single set of important factors.
 In any case, factors/options can be weighted and scored appropriately.

 The 'pros and cons' method can be used especially for two-option problem-solving and decision-making issues where implications need to be understood and a decision has to be made in a measured objective sense.

 Using a 'weighted list' scoring method is especially useful in big organisational or business decisions, especially which involve lots of different strategic considerations (as in SWOT and PEST and Porter's Five Forces concept).
 In such situations, you can assess different options according to a single set of criteria (the most important considerations), or you can allocate weighted/scored criteria differently to each option (examples of templates are below).